tomc944/AdventurerCollective/README.md

 Phase 3 adds organization to the Adventures.
 Adventures can belong to a List, which has its own `ListIndex` view.
-Within the `ListInded` view there will be `ListIndexItem`s which contain all of the functionality of an individual list.vCreate JSON API for Lists.
+Within the `ListInded` view there will be `ListIndexItem`s which contain all of the functionality of an individual list.
+Create JSON API for Lists.
 Adventures can also now be tagged with multiple activities.
 Users can bring up adventures in a separate `SearchIndex` view by searching for their tags.

 [Details][phase-three]

+### Phase 4: Google Maps API (2 days)

+Phase 4 will be implementing the Google Maps API.
+The bare bones of the user profile will be made in order to show activities that are either completed or planning to be done.
+Markers will be shown on the users profile "adventure map".
+Red markers are in progress adventures and green markers are completed adventures.
+The Map will be a react component.
+Bonus: possibly add adventure stats.

-### Phase 4: Followers/Followees (1 day)
+### Phase 5: Followers/Followees (1 day)

-Phase 4 adds a social element to AdventurerCollective.
+Phase 5 adds a social element to AdventurerCollective.
 Users can follow or be followed by other participants of the website.
 Backend will be set up so queries can be made to find users that can be followed.
 Search bar will be a react component that is available in all views except for new user/new sessions.

 [Details][phase-four]

-### Phase 5: Reviews (1.5 days)

-Phase 5 allows for Adventures to be reviewed by other users.
-A review form will be available at the bottom of each Adventures `IndexItem` page.
-A review store will be implemented and the corresponding CRUD functionality created.

-[Details][phase-five]

 ### Phase 6: User profile (2 days)